• About Texas Travel Talk

 The average time it takes to get there from Dallas is 28 minutes.

 Frisco, TX, is a great place to visit for sports enthusiasts and is less than a 30-minute drive from Dallas.
 This city is known as Sports City USA, and Frisco is the city that plays.
-From The Star And Ford Center, Dr. Pepper Ballpark, and Riders Field, you’ll surely get in the mood for some football!
+You’ll surely get in the mood for some football from the Star and Ford Center, Dr. Pepper Ballpark, and Riders Field!

 If you’re a gaming enthusiast, visit the National Videogame Museum in Frisco to explore exhibits, play classic games, and learn about gaming history.